Economics

 Economics Club

 The Economics Club promotes an interest in economic ideas at St. Edward’s University.
-The club acts as a forum of discussion for economic issues and as an information exchange regarding economics careers and graduate programs.
+The club acts as a forum for discussion of economic issues and as an information exchange regarding economics careers and graduate programs.
 It also fosters social interactions among students interested in economics.
+Learn more about the Economics Club and other student organizations recommended by The Bill Munday School of Business.

 Research

-Faculty in the Finance and Economics Department are dedicated to conducting research that influences the profession and benefits the Austin community and often include interested Economics students in the research and reporting process.
+Faculty in the Finance and Economics Department are dedicated to conducting research that influences the profession and benefits the Austin community.
+They often include interested Economics students in the research and reporting process.
+For example, professors and students collaborated on research that determined the economic impact of the Austin Marathon.
+Their work revealed that the sports event created $34 million in revenue for the city and the local business community